shazui26/Dguide/README.md

 it's realtime database.

-this app can geotag a place within the map, save it to the database and dislay it to the map interface it can also be for offline navigation and search for suggestions and improvements you can contact me @ sharwinc31@gmail.com
+this app can geotag a place within the map, save it to the database and dislay it to the map interface it can also be used for offline navigation and search. for suggestions and improvements you can contact me @ sharwinc31@gmail.com